 Inserting the wrong air filter sizes can damage your HVAC system.
 It can lower the efficiency of the HVAC system and raise your energy bill.
 The biggest concern is unfiltered dirty air being recirculated into your home, affecting your health.
 That’s why it’s essential to get the air filter sizes you need.

-FAQ’s about What Air Filter Size You Need
+FAQ’s about What Size Air Filter Do I Need

 Even if you are trying to fit numerous air filters into a small space, it is not advisable to stack them on top of each other.
 Installing multiple filters on top of one another can damage your HVAC system because they are not designed to handle the level of airflow blockage.